thesunshade/bilara-wiki/Manual-Publication-Workflow.md

 * Go to github.com
 * Create a Pull Request, from **publish-pali** to **published** - get the branches right!
-* Once the pull request has been accepted, the texts are published!
+* Once the pull request has been accepted, the texts are in the **published** branch!